Skip to content

 A Solid Foundation for the Career You Want

-The online anthropology concentration will equip you with the expertise necessary to make an impact as a professional, plus the competitive edge to go further in your career.
-Through a four-field approach, the program emphasizes archaeology and the cultural, physical and biological aspects of anthropology to establish the firm academic background you need to pursue graduate education or career advancement after graduation.
+The online Anthropology concentration will equip you with the expertise necessary to make an impact as a professional, plus the competitive edge to go further in your career.
+Through a four-field approach, the program emphasizes archaeology and the cultural, physical and biological aspects of anthropology.
+You’ll establish the firm academic background you need to pursue graduate education or career advancement after graduation.

 Career Outlook: Make a Memorable Contribution to Society

-The online anthropology concentration prepares you for diverse careers that will allow you to shape the future through research and education, including the role of an anthropologist.
-The Bureau of Labor Statistics reports that the field of anthropology is growing at a steady pace of five percent, and hundreds of new positions for anthropologists will be available by 2029.1
+The online Anthropology concentration prepares you for diverse careers that will allow you to shape the future through research and education, including the role of an anthropologist.
+The Bureau of Labor Statistics reports that the field of anthropology is growing at a steady pace of eight percent, and hundreds of new positions for anthropologists will be created through 2033.1

 Anthropologist